KnowThePepper

 De Arbol

 De Arbol delivers 15,000-30,000 SHU of clean, building heat with a distinctly smoky, nutty backbone that sets it apart from most dried chilies.
-A staple of Mexican pepper traditions, this slender red pod punches roughly 6x hotter than tabasco while remaining genuinely useful in the kitchen.
+A staple of Mexican pepper growing traditions, this slender red pod punches roughly 6x hotter than tabasco while remaining genuinely useful in the kitchen.
 It dries beautifully, holds its heat, and forms the backbone of countless salsas and sauces.

 - Species: C. annuum